bihor/fp_masterquiz/Documentation/User/Index.rst

 FAQ
 ---

-- I need some features from myquizpoll.
-What can I do?

-  You can tell me, which feature you need.

 - What about user data like name and email?
 Where can we ask for them?

   There is a special intro-page possible, where you can ask for the user-name, email and homepage.
   Or you can ask for the user data at the first page of a quiz.
-Todo: ask for user data at the final page.
+And: you can ask for user data at the final page.
+  Then you would need a closure page too.
   If the user is logged in, this data will be taken from fe_users.

 - What is the difference between the final page and the closure page?